Become a master of user reviews,

 1.0 Introduction

-In this article, we use the term “user reviews”.
-The Norwegian Consumer Agency defines a user review as one «opinion or customer rating from a consumer who has tested, used, purchased or intended to purchase a product or service, and which has been submitted or published for the purpose of informing other consumers of their rating.»
+In this article, we use the term user reviews to describe ratings and written feedback from consumers.
+The Norwegian Consumer Agency defines a user review as an «opinion or customer rating from a consumer who has tested, used, purchased or intended to purchase a product or service, and which has been submitted or published to inform other consumers.»

 The Norwegian Consumer Agency has again taken the definition from its Danish colleagues in the Consumer Ombudsman and the document «Guidelines for Publishing User Reviews, 1. maj 2015».